 Memory Foam Mattress

-Memory foam mattresses are best for sleepers who want great hug, body shaping, contour, pressure relief, and support.
+Memory foam models are best for sleepers who want great hug, body shaping, contour, pressure relief, and support.
 There are a wide spectrum of foams classified as “memory foam” and not all memory foams are created equal.

 Latex is often best for sleepers who want great bounce, cooling, and responsiveness.
 Also good for sleepers who want foam, but want to stay away from the hug and contour that often comes with memory foam mattresses.

-A latex mattress will have more “bounce” than a pure memory foam one, for example, and may be something to consider if you are looking for a more springy feel vs. having the mattress mold to your body.
+A latex model will have more “bounce” than a pure memory foam one, for example, and may be something to consider if you are looking for a more springy feel vs. having the mattress mold to your body.